ReactTraining/react-media/README.md

 [react-responsive](https://github.com/contra/react-responsive), please see
 [this comment](https://github.com/ReactTraining/react-media/issues/70#issuecomment-347774260).

+Enjoy!

 ## About

-Development of react-media is done by [React Training](https://reacttraining.com).
+`react-media` is developed and maintained by [React Training](https://reacttraining.com).
 If you're interested in learning more about what React can do for your company, please [get in touch](mailto:hello@reacttraining.com)!